Zomato co-founder Gunjan Patidar resigns as online delivery firm battles high-profile exits

 Why does NASA want to reboost Hubble Space Telescope into a higher orbit?

-In November, another co-founder, Mohit Gupta, put down his papers.
+In November, another co-founder, Mohit Gupta, put in his papers.
 He joined the company four-and-a-half years back as the CEO and subsequently was elevated to the co-founder position in 2020.

 Apart from Gupta, deputy chief financial officer Nitin Savara and vice president of global growth Siddharth Jhawar also recently resigned from the company.